 Below are four plans so that you can fast with some continuity throughout Great Lent and Holy Week on a level that is possible for you that maintain continuity within Church tradition.[*See note 1 for further explanation below].
 If you generally have found yourself not fasting at all year after year, at least practice the Basic Fasting Level.
 If you have no health impediments, are prepared to increase prayer and charitable deeds then try one of the more strict plans.

 - STRICT ASCETIC FASTING: On Monday-Friday, refrain from eating a full meal until after noon.
 The full fast prescribed in the Typikon of the Monastery of St. Sabbas--no meat, eggs, dairy through the whole period.
 One may eat olive oil and small portion of wine only on Saturdays and Sundays and Annunciation, fish with backbone only on Annunciation, Lazarus Saturday and Palm Sunday.
-One may eat shellfish through the period.
+One may eat shellfish through the period, although some recommend expensive shellfish for the weekends.
 No hard liquor (strong drink).
 During Holy Week, fast as strictly as possible, and especially from Thursday evening after supper until Saturday night from meat, eggs, cheese, fish with backbone, olive oil, and alcohol, eating no full meals but only collations (small meals for health) until after the final Resurrection Liturgy (late Saturday/early Pascha Sunday).

-- INTERMEDIATE FASTING: Mon-Friday throughout Lent and Holy Week eat less food than normal (intermittent fasting works as it is traditional not to eat until noon on at least Wed and Fri).
+- INTERMEDIATE FASTING: For those who have limited access to food or are somewhat dependant on others cooking for them, they are not to demand seperate menus.
+Mon-Friday throughout Lent and Holy Week eat less food than normal (intermittent fasting works as it is traditional not to eat until noon on at least Wed and Fri).
 Eat no meat, eggs or dairy on Pure Monday, nor on Wednesdays and Fridays throughout.
 Abstain from a whole meat group (mammal meat, for example, since mammals are closest to humans, or at least from a whole group such as beef or pork) throughout the whole period, and all meat, eggs and cheese on Wednesdays (betrayal) and Fridays (crucifixion).
 Hard liquor is to be abstained from throughout all of Lent.
 A modest amount of wine/beer is allowed on Saturdays (except Holy Saturday) and Sundays (except for those addicted to alcohol, who should abstain from all alcohol anyway).
 During Holy Week, try to fast as strictly as possible, but especially from Thursday evening after supper until Saturday night from meat, eggs and cheese, eating no full meals but only collations (small meals for health) until after the final Resurrection Liturgy.

-- BASIC FASTING: Eat less food Mon-Fri throughout Lent and during Holy Week.
-Give up at least one type of mammal meat (pork, beef, etc.) throughout the whole period, and all meat and dairy on Pure Monday and on all Wednesdays and Fridays throughout.
+- BASIC FASTING: In circumstances where there is total dependance on others for menu options, or when the medical need for sustinance is required, eat less food Mon-Fri throughout Lent and during Holy Week.
+Give up mammal meat throughout the whole period (some parts of the ancient church actually allowed fowl), and all meat and dairy on Pure Monday and on all Wednesdays and Fridays throughout.
 Give up at least one type of food from the “dairy” group (cheese, chocolate, ice cream, eggs or egg yolks, etc.) during the whole period--try picking one that you may find indulgent or may have an addictive drive toward.
 Hard liquor (“strong drink” in biblical language) is to be abstained from throughout all of Lent.
 A modest amount of wine/beer may be partaken on Saturdays (except Holy Saturday) and Sundays (except for those addicted to alcohol, who should abstain from all alcohol anyway).
 During Holy Week, try to fast as strictly as possible, but especially from Thursday evening after supper until Saturday night from meat, eggs and cheese, eating no full meals but only collations (small meals for health) until after the final Resurrection Liturgy.

 - In general, the words of St. Isaac of Syria are pertinent for exceptions, where he states: “If you cannot fast for two days in a row completely, at least fast until evening.
 And if you cannot fast until evening, then at least keep yourself from eating too much.”
 (Homily 51).